Unfair contract term protections for small businesses

 - the contract was entered into or renewed on or after 12 November 2016, or a term in an existing contract was varied on or after 12 November 2016.

 For an insurance contract, the unfair contract terms law will apply if the insurance contract is entered into or renewed on or after 5 April 2021, or a term in an existing contract is varied on or after 5 April 2021.

 A contract is a small business contract if:

-- at least one party to the contract is a 'small business' – that is, a business that employs fewer than 20 people at the time the contract is signed (including casual employees employed on a regular or systematic basis, and part-time employees as an appropriate fraction of a full-time equivalent employee) or has a turnover for the last income year of less than $10,000,000, and
+- at least one party to the contract is a ‘small business’ – that is, a business that employs fewer than 100 people at the time the contract is signed (including casual employees employed on a regular or systematic basis, and part-time employees as an appropriate fraction of a full-time equivalent employee) or has a turnover for the last income year of less than $10,000,000, and

 Individual consumers are also protected by the unfair contract terms law: see Information Sheet 210 Unfair contract term protections for consumers (INFO 210).

 Standard form contract

 The unfair contract terms law covers standard form small business contracts for financial products or the supply, or possible supply, of financial products or services.